zyegfryed/django-statici18n/README.rst

 Supported Django Versions
 -------------------------

-django-statici18n works with all the Django versions officially supported by the Django project.
-At the time of writing, these are the 2.2 (LTS), 3.0 and 3.1 series.
+``django-statici18n`` works with all the Django versions officially supported by the Django project.
+At this time of writing, these are the 2.2 (LTS), 3.0 and 3.1 series.

 Installation
 ------------